 3. FAGRADALSFJALL VOLCANO

-Dormant for over 800 years, Fagradalsfjall Volcano came to life in 2021.
-Spewing molten lava into the air it became Iceland’s latest eruption.
+Dormant for over 800 years, Fagradalsfjall Volcano came to life in 2021 and has erupted every year since, with the last in August 2025.

 4. REYKJADALUR HOT SPRINGS

-Reykjadalur is 45 minutes’ drive from Reykjavík.
+Reykjadalur is easily accessible at just a 45-minute drive from Reykjavík.
 From the parking lot, it’s a 1-hour walk through a scenic valley to get to the bathing area.

 5. REYKJAVÍK

-It is an attractive city with charming old streets, museums, and a decidedly cool attitude.
-Here are some of the best things to in Reykjavík:
+It is an attractive city with charming old streets, museums, and a cool attitude.
+Here are some of the best things to do in Reykjavík:

 - Take the elevator to the top of Hallgrímskirkja, Reykjavík’s magnificent 74-meter-high church steeple.